-Expenses – What can I claim?
+Business Expenses – What can I claim?

 I am asked this a lot, and while it’s all listed on HMRC, I know even these letters make some people squirm, so instead of redirecting you to their website, here’s a guide to Expenses for Sole Traders that I created for you.

-Self-assessment – What is this and when do I have to complete it by?
+Self-assessed tax return – What is this and when do I have to complete it by?

 If you are self-employed, you will need to submit a self-assessed tax return to HMRC in order for them to calculate how much tax and national insurance you need to pay.
 It’s not a difficult process, but it can take a lot of time to answer all the questions and collate all the information together before you start.

+The self-assessed tax return is submitted on a yearly basis.
 You have from 6th April to 31st January to submit your self-assessment online (the paper deadline is 31st October).
 That’s a long time, 9 months in fact, and you don’t have to leave it until January either, you can submit anytime after 6th April.
 So, if you’ve been updating your books regularly, then you will have all the information you need to get started right away.